Next Page Previous Page Home Tools & Aids Search Handbook

 A full factorial design contains all possible combinations of low/high levels for all the factors.
 A fractional factorial design contains a carefully chosen subset of these combinations.
 The criterion for choosing the subsets is discussed in detail in the process improvement chapter.

-The Yates analysis exploits the special structure of these designs to generate least squares estimates for factor effects for all factors and all relevant interactions.
+The Yates algorithm exploits the special structure of these designs to generate least squares estimates for factor effects for all factors and all relevant interactions.

-The mathematical details of the Yates analysis are given in chapter 10 of Box, Hunter, and Hunter (1978).
+The mathematical details of the Yates algorithm are given in chapter 10 of Box, Hunter, and Hunter (1978).
+Natrella (1963) also provides a procedure for testing the significance of effect estimates.

-The Yates analysis is typically complemented by a number of graphical techniques such as the dex mean plot and the dex contour plot ("dex" represents "design of experiments").
-This is demonstrated in the Eddy current case study.
+The effect estimates are typically complemented by a number of graphical techniques such as the DOE mean plot and the DOE contour plot ("DOE" represents "design of experiments").
+These are demonstrated in the eddy current case study.

-Yates Order Before performing a Yates analysis, the data should be arranged in "Yates order".
+Yates Order Before performing the Yates algorithm, the data should be arranged in "Yates order".
 That is, given k factors, the kth column consists of 2k-1 minus signs (i.e., the low level of the factor) followed by 2k-1 plus signs (i.e., the high level of the factor).
 For example, for a full factorial design with three factors, the design matrix is

 - - -